crocandr/docker-openvpn/README.md

 echo 1 > /proc/sys/net/ipv4/ip_forward
 ```

+You can enable this in the sysctl config file of your system, but the docker turns on this ip forward by default.

+The most important step:
 You **have to** enable NAT rule on the docker's host for VPN's network.
 The VPN network is `10.8.0.0/24` by default.